JoergHeseler/stl-validator-for-archivematica/README.md

 # STL Validator for Archivematica

-This repository provides a script that enables [Archivematica](https://www.archivematica.org/) to validate ASCII based Standard Tessellation Language (STL) files.
+This repository provides a script that enables [Archivematica](https://www.archivematica.org/) to validate Standard Tessellation Language (STL) files.

 ## Installation